21 Sights in Trondheim, Norway (with Map and Images)

 Bakke Church is a parish church of the Church of Norway in Trondheim municipality in Trøndelag county, Norway.
 It is located in the Bakklandet area of the city of Trondheim, and the church serves the Bakklandet, Møllenberg, Rosenborg, and Nedre Elvehavn areas of Østbyen in Trondheim.
 It is one of the churches for the Bakklandet og Lademoen parish which is part of the Nidaros domprosti (arch-deanery) in the Diocese of Nidaros.
 The red, wooden church was built in an octagonal style in 1715 using plans drawn up by the architect Johan Christopher Hempel.
 The church seats about 400 people.
 It is the oldest building in the Bakklandet area of Trondheim since it was the only building that was spared during the Swedish siege of 1718.

 Hornemansgården located in Kongens gate 7 is one of Trondheim's large 18th century wooden pals and fills the entire quarter between the square, Kongens gate, Vår Lady cemetery and Presidentveita.
 The quarter originated as a result of Cicignon's regulation after the city fire in 1681.
-Here Petter Sylow, the agent's on the county writer, erected a farm that burned in 1708.
-The entire quarter was left uninhabited until 1720, when Stadsfysikus and Lagmann Paul Dons (1689–1748) bought all Auction, except the eastern part towards the cemetery.
+Auction, except the eastern part towards the cemetery.
 Dons later took over the rest of the quarter and erected several other buildings.
 The main building still exists as the ground floor of the current Hornemansgården.
 There was a building on one floor along Kongens gate from the eastern main entrance to the corner towards the square, with a side wing towards the square.
 Double cuisine walls at both ends confirm that this house was preserved and built when the entire farm was totally changed later.
 The farm that Dons listed was described in the fire rate from 1766, the year after a new owner had taken over:

-The National Region Exhibition is an exhibition for the public in the Archdiocese of Trondheim where the Kingdom of Norway's regalis and coronation equipment are shown.
-Exhibition was opened on June 22, 2006, on the day a hundred years after the coronation of King Haakon VII and Queen Maud.
+The National Regalia Exhibition is an exhibition for the public in the Archbishop's Palace in Trondheim, where the regalia and coronation equipment of the Kingdom of Norway are displayed.
+The exhibition was opened on 22 June 2006, one hundred years to the day after the coronation of King Haakon VII and Queen Maud.

 Stiftsgårdsparken is a park adjacent to Stiftsgården in Midtbyen in Trondheim.
 Stiftsgården is 3,000 m² and was previously closed.
 During the renovation of the park in the period 1996 – 1997, the park was opened and incorporated into a continuous pedestrian area between Bispegata and Jomfrugata.
 During the renovation, the park was adapted to the historical elements such as original axes, vegetation and fences.
 The design consists of a circular space with a fountain with benches and planting.
 Around the fountain and through the park, pedestrian zones have been established that consist of both gravel paths and slate walkways.
 The park's royal monument to King Olav V was designed by Harald Wårvik.
 In 2004, the massive fence between the park and Sommerveita was removed and replaced with a wrought iron fence with a gate, so that the park had direct access to the square.